 Global Cents PowerTools for Documents

-GCI PowerTools for Documents is a configurable, easy-to-implement solution designed to help users create professional documents within OpenText Content Server.
+GCI PowerTools for Documents is a configurable, easy-to-implement solution designed to help users create professional documents within OpenText Content Suite.
 PowerTools for Documents allows production automation and flow of documents of all types, including technical, marketing, commercial and legal.
 Users can easily merge documents of numerous formats, build standardized documents, sign them electronically, and associate them with business workflows.

 - Format support: robust input format support including MS Office 2007-2016, TXT, HTML, and all the usual image formats, including Google Suite, and more than 200+ of the most common Windows file formats